Harry O: Synopsis

 For the second half of the first season, the series was retooled, with the location of the series shifted to Los Angeles, California, due to the high production costs of filming in and around San Diego.
 The retooling consisted of more than just a location change; a revised theme song and incidental music were composed and new supporting characters were added, notably the irascible Lt.
 Trench of the Santa Monica Police Department, who became Orwell's new foil/contact.
 (Henry Darrow's character, Lt.
 Quinlan, was killed off in a crossover episode.)
 Most noticeably, a lighter tone for the scripts and acting was adopted.
-Harry still lived in a beach cottage−this time somewhere along the Pacific Coast Highway between Malibu and Santa Monica.
-In "Reflections", episode five of season two, he gave the address as "1101 Coast Road" (this beach location was the same location used for the second pilot movie).
+Harry still lived in a beach cottage−this time at Paradise Cove, just south but in sight of the trailer used in The Rockford Files.

 The second season had a further reworking of the opening credits and theme song, and recurring characters were added.
 Anthony Zerbe, who played Lt.
 Trench, won a Primetime Emmy Award for his role on the series.

-Recurring characters included Farrah Fawcett-Majors, as Harry's attractive next-door neighbor and sometime girlfriend Sue Ingram/Ingham; Paul Tulley as Sgt.
+Recurring characters included Farrah Fawcett-Majors, as Harry's next-door neighbor and sometime girlfriend Sue Ingram/Ingham; Paul Tulley as Sgt.
 Roberts, Lt.
 Trench's assistant; Les Lannom as Lester Hodges, a bumbling private-eye wannabe; Tom Atkins as Sgt.
 Frank Cole; and Bill Henderson as Spencer Johnson, Harry's frustrated car mechanic.

 Harry's small Austin-Healey, which spent almost all of the first season in non-running condition, later had more time on the road as the series progressed, though it was never entirely reliable.
 Also, in the San Diego episodes, the bullet in Harry's back noticeably impeded his ability to get around; by the second season, though the bullet's existence was mentioned in passing, Harry was miraculously able to run, jump, and engage in strenuous physical activity with seemingly no issues.